John Charles Cutler

 John Charles Cutler (June 29, 1915 – February 8, 2003) was an American surgeon.
 He was the acting chief of the venereal disease program in the United States Public Health Service.
-He is known for leading several controversial and unethical human experiments of syphilis, done under the auspices of the Public Health Service.
-He willfully spread syphilis and gonorrhea to unwitting patients including (but not limited to) soldiers, prisoners, adults with leprosy, mental patients and orphan children as young as nine in the Guatemala syphilis experiments.
+He is known for leading several controversial human experiments of syphilis, done under the auspices of the Public Health Service.
+He willfully spread syphilis and gonorrhea to unwitting patients, including (but not limited to) soldiers, prisoners, adults with leprosy, mental patients, and orphan children as young as nine in the Guatemala syphilis experiments.
 He also conducted the Tuskegee syphilis experiments, in which African American men, not informed of the nature of the experiment, were deliberately denied treatment for syphilis.

 Early life and education

 Cutler was born on June 29, 1915, in Cleveland, Ohio, to Grace Amanda Allen and Glenn Allen Cutler.

 He graduated from Western Reserve University Medical School in 1941, and joined the Public Health Service in 1942.
-In 1943 he worked as a medical officer in the U.S. Public Health Venereal Disease Research Laboratory on Staten Island.
+In 1943, he worked as a medical officer in the U.S. Public Health Venereal Disease Research Laboratory on Staten Island.

 Syphilis experiments

 Cutler, together with John Friend Mahoney, oversaw the Terre Haute prison experiments in 1943 and 1944, in which inmates at a federal penitentiary agreed to be injected with strains of gonorrhea in return for $100, a certificate of merit, and a letter of commendation to the parole board.
 The experiments were discontinued when Cutler's supervisor determined that the method of inducing gonorrhea in humans was unreliable and could not provide meaningful tests of prophylactic agents.

-Cutler, supervised by Mahoney, then resumed these experiments, conducted by the United States Public Health Service with funding from the United States National Institutes of Health (NIH), as part of the syphilis experiments in Guatemala beginning in 1946, during which American and Guatemalan doctors deliberately infected an estimated 1500 to 5000 Guatemalans with syphilis without the informed consent of the subjects.
+Cutler, supervised by Mahoney, then resumed these experiments, conducted by the United States Public Health Service with funding from the United States National Institutes of Health (NIH), as part of the Guatemala syphilis experiments beginning in 1946, during which American and Guatemalan doctors deliberately infected an estimated 1,500 to 5,000 Guatemalans with syphilis without their informed consent.
 Unwitting subjects of the experiments included orphans as young as nine, as well as soldiers, prisoners and mental patients.

 In one especially "offensive" case from the Guatemala experiments, a mental patient named Bertha was first deliberately infected with syphilis and given penicillin only months later.
-Cutler, after observing that she "appeared she was going to die", inserted pus from a male gonorrhea victim into her eyes, urethra and rectum.
+Cutler, after observing that she "appeared she was going to die", inserted pus from a male gonorrhea victim into her eyes, urethra, and rectum.
 Four days later, infected in both eyes and bleeding from the urethra, she died.

 In another case, several epileptic women in Guatemala were injected with syphilis below the base of their skull.
 One was left paralyzed for two months by meningitis.
 Cutler said he was testing a theory that the injections could cure epilepsy.